zeecole/DO7-visual-/README.md

 > **Visuals That Drive Attention**

-A single-page portfolio website for DO7 Visual, a YouTube content creation service specializing in thumbnails, scripts, video editing, SEO, and AI-powered content workflows.
+A single-page portfolio website for DO7 Visual [DOUBLE O7], a YouTube content creation service specializing in thumbnails, scripts, video editing, SEO, and AI-powered content workflows.

 ---